andreasvarga/MatrixPencils.jl/docs/src/index.md

 ## Release Notes

-### Version 0.6.0 (in preparation)
+### Version 0.6.0

 This release includes implementations of computational procedures to manipulate polynomial matrices specified via their coefficient matrices in a monomial basis.
+All funtions also support matrix, vector or scalar of elements of the `Polynomial` type provided by the [Polynomials](https://github.com/JuliaMath/Polynomials.jl) package.
 Several linearization functions are available which allow the extension of pencil manipulation techniques to matrix polynomials.
-Some straightforward applications are covered such as the computation of finite and infinite eigenvalues and zeros, the determination of the normal rank, the determination of Kronecker indices and finite and infinite eigenvalue structure.
+Some straightforward applications are covered such as the computation of finite and infinite eigenvalues, zeros and poles, the determination of the normal rank, the determination of Kronecker indices and finite and infinite eigenvalue structure, checks of regularity and unimodularity.
+A new function is provided to check the unimodularity of a linear pencil.

 ### Version 0.5.0